rafael-kennedy/soup-wagon/src/pages/contact.md

 title: Contact Me
 layout: text-page
 ---
+My contact info:

+Beth Rosdatter

 Wednesday is soup day.\
 \
 Each week I make two pots of soup, one vegan and one with animal products. (meat, fish and/or dairy)

 Each handcrafted pot will be about 5 gallons and when it's gone, it's gone.

-I'll post a description of each soup on the website and Twitter.
+I'll post a description of each soup on the website and my facebook page.

  If you live in Kenwick or Mentelle Neighborhoods, you can order quarts of soup online, pay by paypal, and I'll deliver chilled soup to your porch Wednesday afternoon.
 Leave a small cooler if you won't be home.
 Please do not order delivered soup if you do not live in the neighborhood.